chocolatey/docs/input/docs/HowTos/How-To-Parse-PackageParameters-Argument.md

+---
+Order: 70
+Title: Parse Package Parameters
+Description: How to parse the package parameters argument
+---

 # Package Parameters

 When installing a Chocolatey Package, it is possible to use a number of arguments to control how the package is installed.
 Each one of these arguments is detailed [here](CommandsInstall).